-Here are a few feline deities that your cat could have descended from!
+Here are a few feline deities that your cat could be related to!

 Bastet is an Egyptian goddess with the head of a cat.
 She's the goddess of perfume and ointment, which were very important for making mummies.
 She's also the goddess of warfare depicted in early mythology as having the head of a lioness.

 Domesticated cats in ancient Egypt were regarded very highly for their ability to ward off rodents, pests, and snakes, and for being protective mothers to their kittens.
-Royal cats were dressed in jewels and allowed to eat off of their owner’s plates, which some cat owners encourage to this day.
+Royal cats were dressed in jewels and allowed to eat off of their human's plates, which some cat parents encourage to this day.

 Bastet was later depicted as having the head of a domestic cat and lots of kittens.

 The Mayans had several jaguar figures and deities in their myths.
 The Jaguar God of the Underworld, as you may have guessed, has some very important duties.

 In addition to appearing as a jaguar, this deity is also the "night sun" that travels from west to east in the underworld at night, until it rises again in the daytime above ground.
 He also personifies the number seven, as well as having connections to fire and war.

 This may explain why your cat is always watching you at night while you're sleeping, with their big, glowing eyes, like the night sun.

 (Picture Credit: vbel71/Getty Images)

 According to Hindu mythology, Dawon -- also known as Gdon -- is a ferocious tigress given to the goddess Durga for her prowess in combat.